 What’s the problem?

-The buck must stop with the UK’s health ministers – call on them to stop cancer devastating families like Caroline’s.
+Ultimately, the buck must stop with the UK’s health ministers – call on them to stop cancer devastating families with Lynch syndrome.